Examples

 You can follow the same steps as in the example above, except that you add the Insert background

-procedure (and adjust Merge background
+action (and adjust Merge background

 as needed).